jhnbyrn/951-KLR-PAGES/dme_load_code_walkthrough.md

 At around 1980us, it's pretty close to what we expected.
 Of course we can't expect it to be exact - I used an approximately for the dead time - but this is certainly in the neighborhood of what we should expect.

+Returning briefly to the min/max values we saw earlier, we can easily figure out that the limits they impose on injector pulse width would be a minimum of 850us and a max of 11000us, that is 0.85 to 11ms.

 Now you should have a pretty good understanding of the role that the airflow meter plays in the whole system, and how fuel is metered out.

 There remains the fuel maps to explore, along with closed loop correction and a few fuel related parts.
-For now I just want to point out that even though some of the fuel maps only use a single axis (rpm), you can see from this that air flow always plays the same basic role.
+For now I just want to point out that even though some of the fuel maps only use a single axis (rpm), you can see from this that air flow always plays the same basic role in fuel calculations.
+The reson we have fuel maps that use load and rpm *at all* is because we want the fueling to have some non-linear relationship to each of those quantities - that is, we want to adjust the air-fuel ratio, not just the basic fuel quantity.
+But the details of that will have to wait!